 Peaceful stage with hardly any traffic except a few fellow cyclists.
 We began the day with sun, yoga and an outdoor self-cooked breakfast, to jump on the bike and follow a bike path along the river Kocher which used to be a train track.
 We stopped for a cake in the quaint village of Forchtenberg, sitting on a hill by the river.
 The rest of the ride was a succession of cute villages seemingly with no inhabitants, farmland, forests, and sunflowers.
 Every now and then a castle would pop up at the top of a hill.
 A deer crossed our paths, and we encountered five storks walking in the grass.
 The road itself, however, was a rollercoaster of ups and down, with sudden variations in elevation, good for interval training but particularly tiring in day with 30C and head wind.
 We were even left without drinking water, which led us to raid a local supermarket close to our destination.
 Ellwangen, despite its scary witch hunting track record in the 17th century, is today a cute village of many churches, an imposing castle up the hill and a stretch of pastel-painted houses.

 We left Ellwangen behind along small countryside cycling paths following the course of the Jagst.
 After 16K came the first climb of the day, under a fierce sun and along a badly damaged road.
 We were however rewarded by the magnificent castle of Kapfenburg sitting on top of the hill and the wide view over the countryside below.
 We continued to the village of Neresheim, with a long stretch of lonely “strade bianche” between thick forest and open fields–a magical, silent place–and its beautiful convent over the hill.
 After some more gravel, we got to the small but strategically placed Härtsfeldsee, where we took a refreshing dip to then continue to Dillingen an der Donau, encountering yet another grand European river: the Danube.
 En route to Augsburg, between gravel roads, creepy forests, and yellow fields, we were interrupted by a torrential rain.
 Eventually Augsburg welcomed us with its historical city centre and … an amazing, much deserved pizza!
+Check out the route

 We took off rather late in order to do some cultural tourism in the Altstadt of Augsburg, with its impressive Dome, the Rathaus and the Fuggerei, the first social housing project in the world, dating back to 1521.
 The course today, the shortest so far!, was rather dull, criss-crossing infinite crop fields, and most roads were sadly shared with cars.
 The many “saliscendi” and a sizeable portion of gravel roads, however, added some spice.
 Eventually we got to the Ammersee for a dip and a nap in the late afternoon son.
 After dining in the village of Dißen, we take off to our final destination: a countryside home with a lively folk music concert and many people enjoying beers in the garden.
 And ten storks sitting over the roof of the village church.
+Cycling map

 Leisurely stroll up and down along rivers and countryside villages dotted with ancient churches and farms spread between the houses (very 1950s).
 This was our rest day!
 Lots of beautiful gravel roads slowly climbing up the mountain (the highlight was the one along the Loisach all the way to the first houses of Garmisch) and surrounded by green lawns and happy cows… and even a large group of storks! … And finally the mountains <3 We encountered a couple of cute villages with pastel houses, which we briefly visited: Weilheim in Oberbayern and Murnau am Staffelsee.
 We cycled by the placid Riegsee, and could not resist taking a swim and cooking our lunch, until we went told we were on private ground.
 We made it to Garmisch in time for a very loaded laundry machine of our bike clothes.

 Sweltering day for our first mountain stage, with temperature of over 30C and off-the-roof humidity.
 We crossed into Austria at Buchener Höhe and followed into the Inntal (valley of the Inn), surrounded by imposing mountains and dominated by the tumultuous Inn river running into the city of Innsbruck.
 Unfortunate features of the Inntal are the noisy highway that runs along it, and the sometimes absurd twists and climbs in the bike lane (up to 18%) making it the hardest stage so far.
 Highlight of the day was the South Tyrolean lunch overlooking the Inntal, followed by a restorative Kneipp foot bath into the forest.
+Cycling map

 We continued following the the Inn river up and down a beautiful bike lane with some nasty climbs, passing villages with exciting names like Prutz and Pfunds.
 We were slowly climbing as did the temperatures!
 The bike lane often turned into gravel, which however meant much welcome shady forest surroundings.
 The highlights of this first part were the canyon cut by the Inn and the incredible Altfinstermünz, an ancient fortress/bridge/castle that crossed both the Inn and the Austrian/Swiss border.
 After that, it was serious business, with the climb from the riverbed to the main road (MTB ground and elevation) and the arrival in Martina, in Switzerland, with the first border of this European trip.
 From there the climb to the Rechenpaß (Passo di Resia) officially started: eleven irregular hairpins literally under the scorching sun.
 How welcome was the self-cook lunch in Nauders, opening an internal, green valley leading to the actual pass–two climbs later.
 The pass welcomed us with an abandoned border station, an Italian flag and … an extra climb, as the pass for cyclists is at 1510 mt (and not 1455 mt like for cars).
 Italy here we are!
 The Venosta valley showed all its beauty with the snowy peak of the Ortles and the lakes of Resia (and its submerged village of Curon, a sad story of infrastructure and fascist oppression) and St Valentin, which we circumnavigated on a great bike lake going, for a change, very up and down!
 What follow was a long discount to Mals, crossing various villages dotted with flowers, fountains, castles and small churches.
+Cycling map

 Today’s stage was a combination of the Vinschgau (to Meran/Merano) and the Südtiroler Weinstraße (to Auer/Ora).
 The two distinctive features of the day were the billions of apples seemingly catering to the entire planet demand and the sticky heat of the valley, made only worse by the heavy rainfall of the night before.
 We took off from Mals/Malles, with its many churches and the view of the snowy tip of the Ortles (3905 mt), to cycle to Glurns/Glorenza, a well-preserved walled town.
 We continued along the Adige river, which kept us company for the whole day, on the remarkably good bike lane of Val Venosta, well organized, signposted and serviced.
 We saw many castles on the hills, steep funiculars, the weird marble and aqueduct infrastructures of Lasa, and stopped in historical Meran for lunch.
 We continued climbing up to the wineries of Nals and Kaltern/Caldaro to descend to its peaceful although seemingly unaccessible lake all the way to Auer/Ora, where we stopped for the night.
+Cycling map

 Reinforced by Stefi’s cousin Andrea, who surprised us by showing up along the Adige, we cycled to Trento, following the Adige and surrounded by… more apple trees.
 After a delicious lunch in Trento, we set off for the last 20K of the day: a steep climb up to the Valsugana under the pouring rain.
 So far for our plans for an afternoon at the lake!
 We got to our final stop, Caldonazzo, soaked wet.
 We however managed to conclude the day in high spirits with a wonderful dinner in a local “agriturismo”.